Hi! This is Gramma Kelly & Freyja

 I consider myself a literacy activist because I help my little friends find books that interest them and I tutored ESL students, people who had English as a second language, during my college years.
 Every book isn’t for every child, but there is a book for every child, and I delight in matching up books and young people!
 I have a precarious perch of books on my nightstand…and desk…and kitchen counter….
 ALL different types of books!

-I belong to the National Alliance of Mental Illness (NAMI) and follow the Depression and Bipolar Support Alliance (DBSA) and Child Mind Institute publications and forums to stay up to date in the field of mental health.
+I belong to the National Alliance of Mental Illness (NAMI) and follow the Depression and Bipolar Support Alliance (DBSA) and Child Mind Institute publications and forums to stay up to date in the field of mental health especially as it relates to children.
 In addition to picture books, I am revising my first middle grade novel with a protagonist who has bipolar disorder.

-As the Shaky Quaky Reading and Writing Gramma, I support the International Essential Tremor Foundation (IETF) and follow their online forums and publications for the latest developments in ET.
-I also support the Michael J. Fox Foundation for Parkinson’s Research.
-I am getting used to speaking in public while shaking and quaking.
-My new picture book has a young boy quaking and shaking because ET can happen at any age.
-Everyone deserves to be accepted for who they are, especially children!
+As the Shaky Quaky Reading and Writing Gramma, I support the International Essential Tremor Foundation (IETF) and follow their online forums and publications for the latest developments in ET, and the Michael J. Fox Foundation for Parkinson’s Research.
+I also have a link for Lisa Lightner’s ONE DAY IN OUR SHOES, help with writing IEPS and being an advocate for children.

 Links to all the groups I support are on the home page.
 If you want to learn more or know someone struggling to be true to who they are, click on a link.